Acting Director of Nursing and Midwifery, Northland DHB

 Margaret is passionate about nursing and the contribution the profession brings to the delivery of safe, high-quality, compassionate, family-centred care – balanced with financial sustainability.

-Jenny Parr commenced as Director of Patient Care, Chief Nurse and Allied Health Professions Officer at Counties Manukau Health in January 2017.
+Jenny Parr commenced as Chief Nurse & Director of Patient and Whaanau Experience at Counties Manukau Health in January 2017.

 Prior to that, Jenny had held a number of senior nursing, professional and management roles over 22 years both in Auckland, NZ at Waitemata DHB and in London, England.
 This includes Executive Director of Allied Health Scientific and Technical, Director of Nursing and Patient Experience and Director of Infection Prevention and Control.

-Jenny is a Registered Nurse and qualified midwife with an MSc in Health Services Management (City University, London) and is a Doctoral candidate working towards her Doctorate of Health Science (AUT, Auckland).
-As Director of Patient Care, Chief Nurse & Allied Health Professions Officer, Jenny is working with senior leaders to bring together the expertise around patient experience, standards and safety to create a whole of system patient experience function within Counties Manukau Health.
+Jenny is a Registered Nurse and qualified midwife with an Doctorate of Health Science (DHSc) (AUT 2019).
+As Chief Nurse & Director of Patient and Whaanau Experience, Jenny is working with senior leaders to bring together the expertise around patient experience, standards and safety to create a whole of system patient experience function within Counties Manukau Health.

 Director of Nursing, Waikato DHB